franzose/kontrolio/readme.md

 ];
 ```

-Validation rules can be set in three different formats:
+Validation rules can be set in three different formats:<br>
-1. Laravel-like string
+1. Laravel-like string<br>
-2. Instances of the class based rules
+2. Instances of the class based rules<br>
 3. Callables (closures or callbacks)

 You can also mix instances and callables when you set multiple validation rules to a single attribute.
 Here's a simple example: